Filters

 Note: Quick filters and advanced filters are applied independently of one another.
 If you set both quick and advanced filters, the two sets of filters are combined using AND logic.
 If the same field is used in both the quick and advanced filters, this may result in conflicts between the filters.

-To set a quick filter:
+To set up a quick filter:

-Work with Quick filters
+Work with quick filters

 Action Procedure